pulse2percept/pulse2percept/benchmarks/README.rst

 parameters off each electrode and rejects an image; a temporal model given a single-frame stimulus measures nothing temporal.

-**An image is not a stimulus.** Gray levels are dimensionless and ``predict_percept`` refuses them; user code turns an image into current with an ``Encoder``.
-A benchmark that did the same would measure a pulse train per electrode rather than the single static frame the image scenarios exist for, so they call the ``as_current`` helper instead, which says out loud what the library used to assume silently.
+**An image is not a stimulus.** Gray levels are dimensionless, and both ``implant.stim`` and ``predict_percept`` refuse them; user code turns an image into current with a ``StimulusEncoder``.
+A benchmark that did the same would measure a pulse train per electrode rather than the single static frame the image scenarios exist for, so they call the ``as_current`` helper instead, which samples the picture onto the electrodes and says out loud what the library used to assume silently.
 Its docstring has the reasoning.

 **Sub-model parameters go on the sub-model instance**, as above.
 Keywords